melbourne-lab/canopy_flowering/notes/field_notes.md

 Thinking about other projects here: it's not a perfect correlation, but there are a lot of broad-leaved *Thermopsis* plants in shaded areas.
 I think these are taller too (think: the aspen stand, plot 27).
 This is worth studying!
 It would be an interesting fitness trade off.
 Could be a great study for an undergraduate.

 Other plants around: lots of lupines (lots!), wallflowers are still out, saw a new penstemon (some white, some purple), a few Allium, Cinquefoils.
 There is still Mertensia out (including in the shade).
 Saw two Dodecatheons in the NW meadow.
 Saw some swallowtail butterflies on wallflowers (!).

+### July 5 2020

+Short-ish day today.
+Got rained on when I first arrived.
+Day got cut short towards the end because of a storm threatening to the North (was probably fine but I played it safe).

+Still a couple of YV plants emerging in shaded plots.
+Some plots are totally done now (e.g., 48).
+I think I will get flowering plants in super-shaded plots 51 and 69 (dope!)

+*Campanula* is open in the plots!
+This is good.
+I pre-emptively tagged one outside of plot 48.
+There are also a couple flowering in plots 1 and 6 and one with purple visible (`pv` in notes) in plot 2.
+In general, flowers are emerging in all three of the meadows (although not the semi-shaded area west of the aspen stand).
+The most seems to be (again) in the SW meadow, including running up the main part of the meadow where plots 48 - 50 are.
+There also appears to be quite a big in the E meadow.
+Very cool.

+I'm starting tags starting at 1501 for the *Campanula*.
+Under this numbering system, plants 1001 - 1500 are *Thermopsis* while plants 1501 - 2000 are *Campanula*.
+I should have a lot of tags left over for next year.

+I laid out a couple of extra plots today: 71-74.
+I used Julian's yellow flags for this.
+These I put out in the SW corner of the E meadow, in the stand of trees that cleaves the E meadow from the meadow to its south.
+I put out single flags for marking in the future (fingers crossed).
+These plots are in the semi-shaded area between the aspen stand and the SW and NW meadows.
+I checked today and there were no flowering plants in these today.
+I was going to lay out these plots using the quadrat but the threatening storm made me put this off for four days.